redcross/smoke-alarm-portal/docs/API.md

-external service is going to be tracking this request, the status is the new status of the request (we expect values "new," "inprogress," "complete," or "canceled," though those aren't enforced on our side yet), and the token is the API token.
+external service is going to be tracking this request, the status is the new status of the request (we expect values "new," "inprogress," "complete," or "canceled," though those aren't enforced on our side yet).

+The API token is passed in the Authorization header.

 If your request is successful, you'll get back a request object like
 this: